orlamadden/hello-world-apparel/TESTING.md

 #### No email showing in terminal

 After setting up a confirmation email for users when the purchase an order, the order confirmation would not print in the terminal during testing.
 I was receiving the error `django.core.mail.message.BadHeaderError: Header values can't contain newlines (got '  \nOrder E4826FA59CF94B84BC8145FAC7156FFA confirmed' for header 'Subject')` in the terminal when I made a test purchase.
 This solution on [Stack Overflow](https://stackoverflow.com/questions/55903845/badheadererror-with-python-emails-package-how-to-fix) helped me identify that the issue was a spacing error.
 After fixing this, the confirmation email was visible in the terminal.

+#### Cart summary page not rendering correctly on iPad or mobile devices

+During the testing of responsiveness of Hello World Apparel, it was pointed out by one of the users that the checkout page was slightly off.
+I added Bootstrap columns that assisted with rendering the information correctly on tablet and mobile devices.
+Due to the late notification of this issue, the update and remove buttons are slightly wonky when rendered on mobile device.
+The buttons are fully functional, this layout issue will be fixed in a future update.